 21.I left full, and Jehovah has brought me back empty.
 Why do you call me Naomi, since Jehovah has testified against me and the Almighty has done evil to me?”

-22. So, Naomi returned, and Ruth the Moabitess, her daughter-in-law, the one who came back with her from the country of Moab.
+22. So, Naomi returned with Ruth the Moabitess, her daughter-in-law, the one who came back with her from the country of Moab.
 And they came to Bethlehem at the beginning of barley harvest.

 1. And Naomi had a kinsman of her husband, a very wealthy man of the family of Elimelech, and his name was Boaz.